gvwilson/sdxpy/src/vm/index.md

 [% inc file="architecture.py" %]

-There isn't a name for this design pattern, but putting all the constants that define a system in one file instead of scattering them across multiple files makes them easier to find as well as ensuring consistency.
+There isn't a name for this [%i "design pattern" %], but putting all the constants that define a system in one file instead of scattering them across multiple files makes them easier to find as well as ensuring consistency.